-Employee-representatives of Federated Securities Corp. and Federated International Securities Corp. also serve as sales people for the investment services and products sponsored by Federated Hermes and investment advisory services offered by Federated Investment Counseling and certain of the other Advisory Companies.
-Federated Securities Corp., Federated International Securities Corp. and their employee-representatives, act in the capacity of promoters for Federated Investment Counseling and certain other Advisory Companies and, in certain cases, also provide advice on behalf of us and other Federated Advisory Companies to the institutional, separately managed account/wrap-fee account and other clients of Federated Investment Counseling and other Federated Advisory Companies.
+Employee-representatives of Federated Securities Corp. also serve as sales people for the investment services and products sponsored by Federated Hermes and investment advisory services offered by Federated Investment Counseling and certain of the other Advisory Companies.
+Federated Securities Corp. and its employee-representatives, act in the capacity of promoters for Federated Investment Counseling and certain other Advisory Companies and, in certain cases, also provide advice on behalf of us and other Federated Advisory Companies to the institutional, separately managed account/wrap-fee account and other clients of Federated Investment Counseling and other Federated Advisory Companies.

-Federated Securities Corp.'s and Federated International Securities Corp.'s services, and their employee-representatives' services, are provided to Federated Investment Counseling, and certain other Advisory Companies, pursuant to one or more written agreements with Federated Investment Counseling, and the other relevant Advisory Companies.
+Federated Securities Corp.'s services, and its employee-representatives' services, are provided to Federated Investment Counseling, and certain other Advisory Companies, pursuant to one or more written agreements with Federated Investment Counseling, and the other relevant Advisory Companies.
 These written agreements:

-- Describe the sales activities to be engaged in by Federated Securities Corp.'s and Federated International Securities Corp.'s employee-representatives on behalf of Federated Investment Counseling and the other relevant Advisory Companies; - Describe the compensation to be received for such services; - Require that Federated Securities Corp.'s, Federated International Securities Corp.'s and their employeerepresentatives' status as employee-representatives, be disclosed to the client or potential client of Federated Investment Counseling or the other relevant Advisory Companies at the time of the solicitation or referral; and

-Require that the affiliation between Federated Securities Corp., Federated International Securities Corp. and their employee-representatives, and Federated Investment Counseling, or the other relevant Advisory Companies, be disclosed to the client or potential client of Federated Investment Counseling or the other relevant Advisory Companies.
+- Describe the sales activities to be engaged in by Federated Securities Corp.'s employee-representatives on behalf of Federated Investment Counseling and the other relevant Advisory Companies; - Describe the compensation to be received for such services; - Require that Federated Securities Corp.'s and its employee-representatives' status as employee-representatives, be disclosed to the client or potential client of Federated Investment Counseling or the other relevant Advisory Companies at the time of the solicitation or referral; and - Require that the affiliation between Federated Securities Corp. and its employee-representatives, and Federated Investment Counseling, or the other relevant Advisory Companies, be disclosed to the client or potential client of Federated Investment Counseling or the other relevant Advisory Companies.

-Pursuant to applicable SEC guidance, these written agreements also require that Federated Securities Corp.'s or Federated International Securities Corp.'s relevant regulatory history, if any, be disclosed to clients and potential clients of Federated Investment Counseling and the other relevant Advisory Companies.
+Pursuant to applicable SEC guidance, these written agreements also require that Federated Securities Corp.'s relevant regulatory history, if any, be disclosed to clients and potential clients of Federated Investment Counseling and the other relevant Advisory Companies.
 As permitted by applicable SEC guidance, this disclosure may be provided to clients or potential clients by including it in our brochure (or the brochures of the other relevant Advisory Companies) or by including it in a separate document.